krysopath/secure-development-policy/rationale.md

 - Getting suspicious depends strongly on the ability to audit and introspect. (logfiles)

 - Getting suspicious is harder, when acting like a script or saving cognitive ressources.

+- Getting suspicious is not to be confused with distrust.

+- Getting suspicious is a synonym for being intrigued by something

+- Getting suspicious about nearly cognitive and automated machines is a no-brainer